HangfireIO/Cronos/README.md

 :  Commas are used to separate items of a list.
 For example, using "MON,WED,FRI" in the 5th field (day of week) means Mondays, Wednesdays and Fridays.

 **-**
 :  Hyphens define ranges.
-For example, 2000-2010 indicates every year between 2000 and 2010, inclusive.
+For example, 04-06 indicates every month between april and june, inclusive.

 **L**
 :  'L' stands for "last".
 When used in the day-of-week field, it allows you to specify constructs such as "the last Friday" ("5L") of a given month.
 In the day-of-month field, it specifies the last day of the month.